zviba/mcp_stocks_demo/README.txt

 - **Backtest bad params** → ensure `fast < slow`.
 - **Explain returns fallback** → set `OPENAI_API_KEY` if you want LLM output; otherwise fallback is expected.
 - **CORS issues** in non‑local setups → tighten CORS in `api.py` for production.
-- **AlphaVantage mention in run.txt** → safe to ignore for current yfinance‑only flow.

 License
 -------